-In January 2017, pursuant to a right of first refusal, the Company entered into a purchase agreement, with Emerald Lake Development Corporation ("ELD").
+In January 2017, pursuant to the ROFR, the Company entered into a purchase agreement, with Emerald Lake Development Corporation ("ELD").
 The purchase agreement will allow the Company to buy a one hundred (100%) percent interest in the mineral rights hosted by the property known as Property #6 near Emo, Ontario

-In order to complete the purchase, the Company issued 2,000,000 common shares valued at \$530,000 to ELD.
+In order to complete the purchase, the Company is required to issue 2,000,000 common shares valued at \$530,000 to ELD.
 A royalty consisting of 3% of net smelter returns shall be payable to ELD upon the commencement of commercial production.